RobTillaart/MHZCO2/README.md

 ## Description

-The MHZCO2 is a library for the MHZ19B CO2 sensor with a Serial (RS232-TTL) interface and compatibles.
+The MHZCO2 is an experimental library for the MHZ19B CO2 sensor with a Serial (RS232-TTL) interface and compatibles.

-The library offers a base class and some derived classes that may have specific functionality.
+The library offers a base class and derived classes to prepare for specific functionality.
 The base class is based upon the MHZ19B specification.
 This might change in the future as compatibles might differ on detail.

 Reference: user manual MHZ129B 2019-04-25 version 1.4